DavidDorn/twitcher/README.md

 # twitcher - R wrapper functions for the [twitch.tv](http://twitch.tv) API

 This package contains a bunch of functions to interact with the New [twitch.tv](http://twitch.tv) API ("helix") that I wrote for my PhD research.
-It is currently limited to endpoints useful for data gathering purposes (i.e. collection of current top streams, retreiving game and user info, collecting followers of a given account etc.), as this is what I'm using for my own research.
+It is currently limited to endpoints useful for data gathering purposes (i.e. collection of current top streams, retrieving game and user info, collecting followers of a given account etc.), as this is what I'm using for my own research.

 ## Authentification